Axway/amplify-central/content/en/docs/amplify_relnotes/20220826_marketplace.md

 weight: 90
 date: 2022-08-19
 ---
 We work hard to improve the Marketplace experience by releasing new features and fixing bugs.
-Here is the list of new features, enhancements, and bug fixes, you’ll find in the latest release.
+Here is the list of new features, enhancements, and bug fixes you’ll find in the latest release.

 ## Provider experience